matteoferla/DnD-battler/README.md

 [An online version of the simulator is hosted in Openshift](http://battle-matteoferla.rhcloud.com)

 # New
-The simulator relies on  monster information present in the `beastiary.csv` file.
+The simulator relies on  creature information present in the `beastiary.csv` file.
 This file was kindly compiled by Jeff Fox.
-Please do not download this file if you do not own the Monster Manual.
+It contains all creature present in the D&D 5e SDR and is distributed under the following licence:
+Open Game License v 1.0a Copyright 2000, Wizards of the Coast, Inc. Copyright 2016, Wizards of the Coast, Inc.
+This f.

 #Documentation
 Welcome to the D&D Battle simulator.